kontron/u-boot-smarc-sal28/board/kontron/sl28/README.md

    the command, which selectes the normal mode,
 3. kick the watchdog in linux from your application.

-In normal mode, the board will still be resetted, but won't start in failsafe mode.
+In normal mode, the board will still be reset, but won't start in failsafe mode.

 ## Failsafe Mode